craig-m/rpi_cluster/serverspec/readme.md

 https://serverspec.org/

 Serverspec is a server testing framework that runs locally, or over SSH (using the standard ~/.ssh/config file).
 It is run against servers setup by Ansible, Chef, Puppet, BASH etc etc

+This is run from Deployer R-Pi, and tests the cluster nodes.